kubevault/kubevault/docs/guides/tenant-isolation/overview.md

 `kubevault.com/vaultserver-name` and `kubevault.com/vaultserver-namespace` labels.

 `NamespaceSlice` is internal plumbing the operator manages automatically — you never create or edit one; it is described here only to explain the hub-spoke flow.
+See the [NamespaceSlice concept](/docs/concepts/vault-server-crds/namespaceslice.md) for its full CRD reference, including the `maxSpokeNamespaces` / `maxNamespaceSliceShards` sharding bounds.

 > **Security requirement:** on hub-spoke, per-spoke isolation is enforced by a Vault policy
 > that embeds the cluster name as the literal prefix `k8s.<cluster>.`.
 This holds **only if